Category: Foot & Ankle Pain

 Start Here: 5 Quick Checks After an Ankle Sprain

-1) Can you bear weight and walk without a severe limp?
+1) Can you bear weight for a few steps?

 3) Is swelling/bruising improving week-to-week?